ResumeToolsResources

 Key Takeaways

-• Use a reverse-chronological format and modern fonts, and always save your resume as a PDF to maintain formatting and readability.
+• Use a reverse-chronological format and modern fonts for clear readability and professionalism, and ensure to save the file as a PDF to preserve formatting.

 What to focus on when writing your home health nurse resume